FAQ’s

 How are campers bunked for the summer?

 Campers are grouped in bunks by grade and gender.
 We take a lot of time to bunk our campers with others that we feel they will connect with and make lasting friendships.
 We ask all families to fill out a camper questionnaire which is supplemented by interviews for 1st year campers.
-You are able to make bunking requests so that your child can be with one or two children from your town, or bunked separately, if you prefer .
+You are able to make bunking requests so that your child can be with one or two children from your town, or bunked separately, if you prefer.
 Top or bottom bunks can be requested.

-How many campers are in each bunk?
+How many campers and staff are in each bunk?

 Where do campers come from?